What does the day in the life of an exercise, sport and nutrition student look like?

 Some people have even gone into businesses, either working with strategic areas, whether it be in education side of things, or in looking at how their businesses can be improved with the skills that they've got from university.

-So I guess the options seem like we've got to bit of an avenue as to where people are going, but where they end up can be quite varied, and that's the beauty of these degrees.
+So I guess the options seem like we've got a bit of an avenue as to where people are going, but where they end up can be quite varied, and that's the beauty of these degrees.

 What does the day in the life of an exercise or nutrition student look like?